bensains1/VR_Cardiac-Stent-Prototype/README.md

 # VR_Cardiac-Stent-Prototype
 VR_Cardiac-Stent-Prototype

-This is a Unity demo of a virtual reality cardiac stent prototype
+This is an early version of a virtual reality cardiac stent prototype developed in Unity